Skip to main content

 DevOps alone is not enough because security issues can arise.
 A famous case is related to an Uber breach in 2016 when hackers gained access to the information of millions of users after the development team uploaded code to a GitHub repository.
 The code also contained credentials that could be used to log into the Uber Amazon Web Service (AWS) servers containing the sensitive data.

-In this article, you'll learn how DevSecOps bridges the gap between development, operations, and security.
-We'll explore DevSecOps best practices, common challenges, what successful implementation looks like, and the key tools to get you there.
-By the end, you'll be equipped to fortify your development process and build secure, high-performing applications.
+In this article, you'll learn how DevSecOps bridges the development, operations, and security gap.
+We'll explore DevSecOps best practices, common challenges, successful implementation, and the key tools to get you there.
+You'll be equipped to fortify your development process and build secure, high-performing applications by the end.

 The Intersection of DevOps and Security – DevSecOps